-In the late 19th-early 20th centuries, the Jewish community grew again, with the arrival of many European Jews, increasing from 25,200-63,500 between 1897-1937.
+RELIGION & SPIRITUALITY In the late 19th-early 20th centuries, the Jewish community grew again, with the arrival of many European Jews, increasing from 25,200-63,500 between 1897-1937.
 During this period, Jews participated in most aspects of Egyptian society, with Jewish newspapers publishing in several languages.
 However, before and during World War II (see p.
 9 of History and Myth), the rise of Jewish and Egyptian nationalism, and the founding of Israel, resulted in increasing anti-Semitism in Egypt.
 In 1945, anti-Jewish riots left 10 dead and a synagogue destroyed.

 The 1948 establishment of Israel and outbreak of war (see p.
 10 of History and Myth) increased anti-Jewish sentiment.
 Following months of unrest, bombings, arrests, and the confiscation of Jewish property, many Egyptian Jews began fleeing.
 During the 1956 Suez Canal crisis (see p.
-11 of History and Myth), the government declared Jews enemies of the state and expelled some 25,000. while forcing them to synagogue, anti-Semitic ideology regularly appears in many arenas, notably the state-owned media.

-"donate" their property to the state.
+11 of History and Myth), the government declared Jews enemies of the state and expelled some 25,000, while forcing them to "donate" their property to the state.
 The 1967 Six-Day War (see p.
 12 of History and Myth) prompted further persecution, reducing the population to 2,500.
 By the 1970s, almost no Jews remained in Egypt.

-Between 6-100 Jews live in Egypt todav. primarily in Alexandria.
-While President Sisi has expressed support for the return of Jewish community and government has funded the Alexandria restoration οf an
+Less than 100 Jews live in Equpt todav. primarily in Alexandria.
+While President Sisi has expressed support for the return of Jewish community and the а aovernment has funded the Alexandria restoration of an synagogue, anti-Semitic ideology regularly appears in many arenas, notably the state-owned media.